MOLNIYA 3-8

 ❓ Frequently Asked Questions

 MOLNIYA 3-8 is operated by Russia (CIS).
 It is catalogued by the U.S. Space Surveillance Network under NORAD ID 10455.
-You can track MOLNIYA 3-8 in real time on Orbital Radar’s live tracker.
+You can track MOLNIYA 3-8 in real time on Orbital Radar’s live tracker or browse all operators in the operator directory.